lintool/twitter-tools/README.md

 In order to participate in the TREC 2014 Microblog track, you need to register to participate in TREC.
 See the [call for participation](http://trec.nist.gov/pubs/call2014.html).
 The call will close in late May.

-The Microblog track in 2014 will use the "evaluation-as-a-service" (EaaS) design, where teams interact with the official corpus via a common API.
+The Microblog track in 2014 will use the "evaluation as a service" (EaaS) model (more below), where teams interact with the official corpus via a common API.
 Thus, you need to request access to the API via the following steps:

 **NOTE**: If you participated in TREC 2013 and already have access to the API, you do not need to do anything.